NJ Police Officer Dies Unexpectedly After Nearly 3 Years On The Force

-Officer Andrew Paterek died on Monday, June 23, the department's PBA announced on Tuesday.
+Officer Andrew Paterek died on Monday, June 23, the Old Bridge PBA Local 127 said.

 “Andrew was more than a dedicated officer,” the PBA said in a statement.
-“He was a friend, a protector, and a true example of what it means to serve with integrity and compassion.”
+“He was a friend, a protector, and a true example of what it means to serve with integrity and compassion.
+His kindness, humility, and commitment to our community touched countless lives.
+Whether responding to a call, lending a helping hand, or simply offering words of encouragement, Andrew’s presence made this world a better, safer place.”

 Paterek first joined the Old Bridge Township Police Department as an auxiliary officer in 2015, serving until 2020.
 He then became a Class 1 special law enforcement officer, and in November 2022, he was officially sworn in as one of five new full-time officers.
 He graduated from New Jersey City University in 2021 with a bachelor’s degree in criminal justice.